stevenjb5M/startup/README.md

 - [x] **Bundled using Vite** - I did this
 - [x] **Components** - Moved them all over!
 - [x] **Router** - Routing between all pages

+## React Phase 2: Reactivity deliverable

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.
+My random dog fact api and also my leaderboard page.

+- [x] **All functionality implemented or mocked out** - Everything is working!
+Cards and locations are stored on local storage.
+- [x] **Hooks** - Used `useState` and `useEffect` on most pages.